 KGI’s fellowship program is the gateway for PharmD graduates to experience and explore the biopharmaceutical industry’s diverse working environment.

-The Health Economics and Outcomes Research/Real World Evidence (HECOR/RWE) Fellowship is a U.S. focused post-doctoral program that will provide a holistic experience within a biopharmaceutical company.
-The fellow will be responsible for scientifically supporting the real-world disease registry, driving execution of specific HECOR/RWE tactics/studies through until dissemination at key scientific congresses, helping update of the Budget Impact Model as needed, and reviewing economic inputs into the AMCP dossier.
-The fellow will also have the opportunity to work cross-functionally with leaders across the medical affairs and other functional areas based on their interests.
+The Health Economics and Outcomes Research/Real World Evidence (HEOR/RWE) Fellowship is a US focused post-doctoral program that will provide a holistic experience at Novartis Gene Therapies.
+The fellow will be responsible for scientifically supporting the real-world disease registry, driving execution of HEOR/RWE tactics/studies through dissemination at key scientific congresses, updating the budget impact model, and reviewing economic inputs into the AMCP dossier.
+The fellow will also have the opportunity to work cross-functionally with leaders across the Medical Affairs and other functional areas based on their interests.

 The fellow will join the Global and US Medical Affairs teams with an emphasis on scientific communication.
 Throughout the fellowship the fellow will develop the necessary skills to facilitate scientific communication ensuring the final messages are in alignment with the company’s strategic imperatives.
 Core competencies include engagement in congress and publication planning, medical review, and development of internal/external resources.
 The fellow will gain valuable experience on the Medical Affairs team and support products throughout all lifecycle stages.